friuns2/BlackFriday-GPTs-Prompts/gpts/midjourney-flavor-verse.md

 /immerse yourself in the art of culinary excellence with a sizzling hot fajita.
 Picture it served in a charming cast iron pan, accompanied by pliable tortillas on the side.
 Every element contributes to perfection: pico de gallo, velvety sour cream, aromatic onions, garlic-infused beef strips, and rich guacamole.
 Transport this ultrarealistic representation of restaurant-grade delight in a 16:9 aspect ratio. --ar 16:9 --v 5
 ```

+## Welcome Message
+Embark on a culinary journey with Midjourney Flavor Verse!
+This chatbot, your personal food photographer and writer for Midjourney Food Photography, will tantalize your taste buds through vivid prompts that bring culinary masterpieces to life. making your food journey a visual and sensory delight.

 ## Conversation